 Yes, but the overdose is different from the effects of overdosing from banned substances like opioids which are usually lethal.
 The overdose on weed, instead, only entails a bad reaction to the heavy quantity of cannabis.
 Greening-out from cannabis overdose is already one of the most severe reactions from a cannabis OD.

-So far, there haven’t been any confirmed reports on deaths blamed solely on weed overdose as per the Centers for Disease Control and Prevention or CDC.
+So far, there haven’t been any confirmed reports on deaths blamed solely on weed overdose as per the Centers for Disease Control and Prevention or Healthline.
 Although there is yet to be recorded on a death directly caused by cannabis, there are tragedies where cannabis is linked.
 With that said, it’s a must to read beyond headlines and random social media posts.

 You can experience unusually intense side effects from overdosing on cannabis.
 However, it is almost impossible to die or to have some sudden severe reaction from cannabis if: